7.4

 View Full Review

-Best Budget Comfort
+Best for Instant Comfort

 Skechers Go Walk